GoogleChrome/web.dev/src/site/content/en/media/file-basics/index.md

   <figcaption class="w-figcaption">Parts of a media file.</figcaption>
 </figure>

 Not all browsers support up-to-date containers and codecs.
-For example, webm is high-quality and open source.
-Files in webm packages can be orders of magnitude smaller than other formats, making them a good choice for mobile download.
+For example, WebM is high-quality and open source.
+Files in WebM packages can be orders of magnitude smaller than other formats, making them a good choice for mobile download.
-Although webm was created specifically for the web, its support is not yet universal.
-Safari in particular does not, as of this writing, support webm for embedded video.
+Although WebM was created specifically for the web, its support is not yet universal.
+Safari in particular does not, as of this writing, [support](https://caniuse.com/#feat=webm) WebM for embedded video.

 All modern browsers support mp4 files, making them a good general choice for a media container and the best choice as the backup container for webm.